The Night the Empires Fell — Modern Paraphrase | fresh.bible

-And what he saw will become one of the most referenced visions in all of .
+And what he saw would echo through centuries of and into the New Testament itself.
 Four empires.
 A throne room on fire.
 And a figure arriving on the clouds who changes the meaning of everything.
-This is where one of the most important titles in the Bible comes from — the one would later choose for himself.
+This is where "" comes from — the title would later choose for himself.

 The vision came during the first year of Belshazzar's reign as king of . was lying in bed when the dream overtook him, and he wrote down everything he saw.
 Here's how he described it: